AbhishekGangane/RISC-V-Reference-SoC-Tapeout-Program/week 1/Day 4/readme.md

-## GLS, Synthesis-Simulation Mismatch, and Blocking/Non-blocking Statements
+# Day 4 - GLS, Synthesis-Simulation Mismatch, and Blocking/Non-blocking Statements

 ### Why is Gate Level Simulation (GLS) necessary?
 - Verify the correctness of the design after synthesis